pablocarderam/opqua/README.md

 _Arguments:_
 - t0 -- initial time point to start simulation at (number)
 - tf -- initial time point to end simulation at (number)
+- time_sampling -- how many events to skip before saving a snapshot of the system state (saves all by default), if <0, saves only final state (int, default 0) host_sampling -- how many hosts to skip before saving one in a snapshot of the system state (saves all by default) (int, default 0) vector_sampling -- how many vectors to skip before saving one in a
+    snapshot of the system state (saves all by default) (int, default 0)

 #### saveToDataFrame